mercury2269/mercury2269.github.io/_posts/2012-06-25-scalable-webservice-calls-from-database.html.md

     broker.tran.Commit();
     ...

-Basically the transaction only gets committed when we process message and that takes a message of the queue hence the reliability of the message processing, remember it is important to end conversations on both ends.
+Basically the transaction only gets committed when we process message and that deletes a message of the queue hence the reliability of the message processing.
+Also remember it is important to end conversations on both ends.

 When reply is sent from an external .NET application we need to process it inside the SQL Server.
 For this we will use an internally activated service which will call a stored procedure which will simply take that message, parse xml and insert it into a table.

     CREATE PROCEDURE ProcessResponseMessages
     AS